-- Int to Ext and Ext to Int policies
+- Policies between any two interfaces

 - To selected addresses on the Internet

 - Using HTTP, FTP, or Telnet services

 - According to a schedule

 The following example procedure requiring users on the internal network to authenticate to access HTTP servers on the Internet is similar to any procedure requiring authentication.
 In this example, the DFL is running in NAT/Route mode.